cakephp/legacy-twig-view/README.markdown

 ### Vendor Files

 Download the [Twig Library](http://www.twig-project.org/) and move ```(archive)/lib/Twig``` to ```plugins/twig_view/vendors/```.
-Alternatively: Just run init on the submodules of this repository:
+Alternatively: Just init the submodules of this repository.
+This will grab the latest version.

     $ git submodule init
     $ git submodule update